johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 In this example, the configuration data came from the `host_vars` directory.
 Using the IDE editor, review what you see in that directory.

 What was the source of the configuration data?
-`host_vars/sandboxapicdc.cisco.com`
+Answer: `host_vars/sandboxapicdc.cisco.com`

 ### Review
 In the sample playbook, we added a `private_key` variable, What would you remove (comment out) in the playbook to eliminate the warning?
 ```shell
 [WARNING]: When doing ACI signatured-based authentication, providing parameter 'password' is not required